-I didn’t know (but I just found out)… that Red Rooibos tea can help prevent heart disease, diabetes, Alzheimer’s and more.
+I didn’t know (but I just found out)… that Red Rooibos tea can be a part of preventing heart disease, diabetes, Alzheimer’s and more.

 Aspalathin, one of the flavonoids it contains, carries many health benefits:

 For all of these reasons, this flavonoid reduces your risk of developing type 2 diabetes, yet it is naturally sweet tasting!

 Studies have shown RR has great heart health benefits: